its correct functionality and cannot be turned off. Optional cookies are used to improve the page with analytics, by

 Creating Jupyter-based OpenIFS training material

-The current Global ECMWF Fire Forecasting (GEFF) is based on empirical models implemented in FORTRAN several decades back.
+The current Global ECMWF Fire Forecasting (GEFF) system is based on empirical models implemented in FORTRAN.

-Finally, a preliminary fire spread prediction tool is proposed to allow monitoring activities.
+Finally, conditional to the suitability of the available data, a preliminary fire spread prediction tool will be developed to support first responders and monitoring activities.

 The goal of our challenge is to create a chatbot with which external users can have conversions to get their questions answered without the need to make use of other, existing support channels.